mSewaha/usvisa-appointment-checker/README.md

 {
     "schedule_id": "8 digits id", // You can find your schedule id by clicking the green "Continue" button localted on top right of the web page.
 (You will see it once you successfully logged in.)
     "alert_for_appointment_before": "2022-12-08", // Set a date of your current appointment date.
 The script will play beep-beep-beep-beep-beep once it finds an early appointment.
-    "location": "vancouver", // The location should be one of the the following options: vancouver, calgary, ottawa, toronto.
+    "location": "vancouver", // The location should be one of the the following options: vancouver, calgary, ottawa, toronto, london.
     "username": "username", // Your usvisa-info username.
-    "password": "password" // Your usvisa-info password.
+    "password": "password", // Your usvisa-info password.
-}
+    "from_email": "<from-email-address>", // Email address to send notifications from.
+(MUST be a gmail account)
+    // You'll need to generate and use an app password for "from_password", guide -> https://support.google.com/mail/answer/185833?hl=en-GB
+    "from_password": "<from-password>", // Password of email address used to send notifications from "to_email": "<to-email-address>" // Email address to send notifications to when early appointments are available }
 ```